Michael L. Igoe: Congress

-He was elected as a Democrat to the United States House of Representatives of the 74th United States Congress, serving from January 3, 1935, until his resignation effective June 2, 1935, to take the post of United States Attorney for the Northern District of Illinois, serving from 1935 to 1939.
+In 1934, Igoe was elected as a Democrat to the United States House of Representatives of the 74th United States Congress, serving from January 3, 1935, until his resignation effective June 2, 1935, to take the post of United States Attorney for the Northern District of Illinois, serving from 1935 to 1939.

 He ran unsuccessfully in the Democratic primary of the 1938 United States Senate election in Illinois.

 Federal judicial service

 Igoe received a recess appointment from President Franklin D. Roosevelt on November 21, 1938, to the United States District Court for the Northern District of Illinois, to a new seat authorized by 52 Stat.
 584. He was nominated to the same position by President Roosevelt on January 5, 1939.
 He was confirmed by the United States Senate on February 9, 1939, and received his commission on March 4, 1939.
 He assumed senior status on August 31, 1965.
-His service terminated on August 21, 1967, due to his death in Chicago.
-He was interred in All Saints Cemetery in Des Plaines, Illinois.